andreas-becker/project-ASVS-User-Stories/Authentication/2_1_8-Authentication_Password-strength-meter.md

 **Story**:
 As a Security Engineer\
-I want to provide feedback to a users password strength when they are setting it, so that they can set strong passwords and protect access to their information.
+I want to provide feedback to a users password strength when they are setting it\
+So that they can set strong passwords and protect access to their information.

 ## Scenario